uhasker/getting-things-done-in-next-js/src/chapter2/02-an-http-primer.md

 We could use the built-in HTTP module of Node.js, but this is not terribly convenient.
 Instead we will use an extremely popular framework called **Express**.
-While Express builts on top of the HTTP module, it provides a lot of additional useful functionality.
+While Express builds on top of the HTTP module, it provides a lot of additional useful functionality.

-Inside our root directory (_easy-opus_ in our case) create a directory named _api_.
-As usual this name can be something else, but it should be descriptive.
-Navigate inside the _api_ directory and create a new Node.js project:
+Create a new Node.js project inside some directory:

 ```shell
 npm init -y